data-forge/data-forge-js/README.md

 			index: [5, 10, 100]
 		});

+	var series = new dataForge.Series({
+			values: <initial-values>,
+			index: [5, 10, 100]
+		});

-A new index can be wired like so:
+A new index can easily be assigned to either Series or DataFrame using the `withIndex` function:

-	var dataFrameWithIndex = dataFrame.withIndex([1, 2, 3]);
+	var dataFrameWithNewIndex = dataFrame.withIndex([1, 2, 3]);

-Most likely you will want to promise an existing column to an index:
+Most likely when using a DataFrame you will want to promote an existing column to an index:

 	var dataFrame = new dataForge.DataFrame(someConfig).setIndex("Col3");